Frank-08/board/README.md

 For issues, questions, or contributions, please refer to the project repository.

 ## Changelog

+### Version 1.2.0
+- **Agenda Templates**: Define default agenda items per meeting type that auto-populate when creating new meetings
+- **Edit Resolutions from Minutes**: Edit resolutions directly from the Minutes tab
+- **Meeting Notice Exports**: Generate meeting notices as HTML or PDF

 ### Version 1.1.0
 - **Agenda Item Reordering**: Drag-and-drop and up/down arrow buttons for reordering agenda items